mcpringlez/proposals/Stage 1 - Received/04-02-2022 -  quno_steve - FreeRoam.md

 ### Conclusion:

 A lot of individual investors and DAOs (including us) invest in the future potential of individual NFT projects.
-What's unique about this proposal is it's less about an individual project and more about leveraging our influence as a DAO in altering the direction CNFT market as a whole.
+What's unique about this proposal is it's less about an individual project and more about leveraging our influence as a DAO in altering the direction of the CNFT market as a whole.
 Maximizing our passive income to the treasury is an added benefit.
 By voting YES for this proposal, not only will we choose accelerate our DAO’s growth, but we can gain a solid grasp on the future of this space.
 Similar to BCRC's huge impact on CNFTs, other DAOs will soon be quietly kicking themselves (but probably publicly FUD & discredit us) when our project-neutral “market-focused” strategy was right in front of everyone but WE were the first to take action.

 Buckle up, be proactive, & be resilient.